vicsz/spring-vault-demo/README.md

 ./vault server -dev -dev-root-token-id=00000000-0000-0000-0000-000000000000
 ```

-> Note - storage is *in-memory* , and will need to be re-populate / re-configured every time you re-start vault.
+> Note - storage is *in-memory* , and will need to be re-populated / re-configured every time you re-start vault.

 > Note - you can access the local Vault GUI at http://localhost:8200